Mission 24 · Stage 3

 int secondsLeft = 10;

-secondsLeft starts at 10 — an int variable that will shrink each second.
+secondsLeft starts at 10 — a box that gets smaller by 1 each second.

 while (true) {